-Annual cash bonuses in respect of 2019 performance for each NEO were determined and paid in December 2019 (other than for Mr. Gingrich, whose cash payment of \$1,100,000 in December 2019 was established in his retirement agreement).
-These bonuses, and the 2019 long-term incentive compensation awards described immediately below, were based on management's evaluation, subject to the Compensation Committee's review and approval, of each NEO's performance during the year, the firm's progress in advancing its Growth Strategy during the year, the performance of the NEO's business unit or function compared to business and operational goals established at the beginning of the year (and, with respect to Ms. Burke, goals established when, during the second quarter of 2019, she assumed the role of Chief Administrative Officer), and the firm's current-year financial performance.
+Annual cash bonuses in respect of 2020 performance for each NEO were determined and paid in December 2020.
+These bonuses, and the 2020 long-term incentive compensation awards described immediately below, were based on management's evaluation, subject to the Compensation Committee's review and approval, of each NEO's performance during the year, the firm's progress in advancing its Growth Strategy during the year, the performance of the NEO's business unit or function compared to business and operational goals established at the beginning of the year and the firm's current-year financial performance.
 For more information regarding the factors considered when determining cash bonuses for NEOs, see "Other Factors Considered When Determining NEO Compensation" above.

-In respect of 2019, Mr. Bernstein received a cash bonus of \$3,850,000 in accordance with the terms of the employment agreement into which he entered with the General Partner, AB and AB Holding as of May 1, 2017 ("CEO Employment Agreement") and after review of Mr. Bernstein's performance during 2019 by the Compensation Committee.
+In respect of 2020, Mr. Bernstein received a cash bonus of \$4,015,000 in accordance with the terms of the employment agreement into which he entered with the General Partner, AB and AB Holding as of May 1, 2017 ("CEO Employment Agreement") and after review of Mr. Bernstein's performance during 2020 by the Compensation Committee.
 Please refer to "Overview of Mr. Bernstein's Employment Agreement" below for additional information relating to Mr. Bernstein's cash bonus and other compensation elements.